HomePosts5 Energy-Saving Tips To Lower Your Summer Electricity Bills

 In addition to sealing air leaks in your windows, you may want to look at improving insulation in your home.
 The EPA estimates that “homeowners can save an average of 15% on heating and cooling costs (or an average of 11% on total energy costs) by air sealing their homes and adding insulation in attics, floors over crawl spaces and basements.”

-Water heating can account for 14–18% of a utility bill, with the average household spending up to $600/year on it alone.
-For energy savings, try lowering your water heater temperature from 140°F to 120°F. In addition to helping your electricity bill, it can reduce the risk of scalding and slow build-up in your pipes.
+For more energy savings, try lowering your water heater’s temperature from 140°F to 120°F. In addition to helping your electricity bill, it can reduce the risk of scalding and slow build-up in your pipes.

 One electric company, Direct Energy, offers these tips for reducing costs: